jhpyle/docassemble/_docs/config.md

 will be directed to `config`.
 Each item in `page after login` is processed in order, and the first match is used.
 If no items match, the user is directed to "My Interviews."

+If a `next` parameter is present on the login or register page, the user will be redirected to that location instead of the `page after login`.

 ## <a name="global css"></a><a name="global javascript"></a><a name="raw global css"></a><a name="raw global javascript"></a>CSS and Javascript customization